eaglerayp/DPDK_solution_survey/README.md

 ARP_ENTRY 2
 10.128.83.254/32 48:0F:CF:0A:A7:E3   //proxy
 173.194.72.100/32 48:0F:CF:0A:A7:E3
+/*
-//because mtcp lack of gateway settings, we have to set gateway by setting outer network's mac same as gateway,
-//so port know to send pkts to gateway, then gateway forward them.
+because mtcp lack of gateway settings, we have to set gateway by setting outer network's mac same as gateway, so port know to send pkts to gateway, then gateway forward them.
+*/
 ```